fluent/fluent-bit-docs/CONTRIBUTING.md

 ### Vale

-The Fluent Bit maintainers use the [Vale](https://vale.sh/docs/) plugin, which will automatically lints pull requests and adds suggestions to improve style and clarity.
+The Fluent Bit maintainers use the [Vale](https://vale.sh/docs/) plugin, which lints pull requests and adds suggestions to improve style and clarity.